RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ## Communal Effort <a id="Communal-Effort"></a>

-Our community values creative cooperation and collaboration.
-We strive to produce, promote and protect social networks, public spaces, works of art, and methods of communication that support such interaction.
+Our community values creative cooperation and collaboration above competition and greed.

 ## Yes, you can! <a id="Yes-you-can"></a>